WillChamness/pysyslog-server/README.md

 ### Invalid PRI
 In this case, a new PRI and HEADER should be prepended to the message.
 Similar to before, this may result in an invalid MSG, but the priority is creating entries quickly.

+## Saving to a NoSQL Database
+Although all validated messages are sent to a text file, they can also be sent to a MongoDB instance if configured.
+See the `.env_example` file for more information.

 # Todo
 - Add Syslog web client